tgirke/rcf/pages/manuals/manuals_linux-cluster_sharing.md

 ## Sharing Files on the Web

 Simply create a symbolic link or move the files into your html directory when you want to share them.
-For exmaple, log into Biocluster and run the following:
+For exmaple, log into the HPC cluster and run the following:

 ```bash
 # Make sure you have an html directory